Program FAQs: M.A. in Engaged Humanities and the Creative Life with Emphasis in Depth Psychology

 Explains the Personal Aspect to

 What does a typical quarter look like?Each quarter contains 10 weeks of instructional time, though they will extend longer to accommodate holidays and other breaks for rest, relaxation, and reflection.
 Students take two 3-unit courses each quarter.
-The first 6 to 8 weeks of each quarter is spent reading at home and engaging online in discussion and activities with the faculty and one's classmates.
+The first 6 to 8 weeks of each quarter is spent reading at home and engaging in discussion and activities with the faculty and one's classmates in D2L.
 Students and faculty then gather together on campus for a 4 day residential weekend (see below).
-Students return home and back to the online format to continue reading, discussing, and completing final assignments.
+Students return home and back to D2L to continue reading, discussing, and completing final assignments.

 Why do we meet face-to-face with our instructor so late in the quarter?